 Treatment for advanced kidney cancer

-When kidney cancer has spread outside the kidney to lymph nodes or other parts of the body (stage 3 or 4), it’s known as advanced or metastatic cancer.
-The aim of treatment is to slow the spread of the cancer and to manage any symptoms.
+If kidney cancer has spread outside the kidney to other parts of the body (stage 4 or metastatic), treatment usually aims to slow the spread of the cancer and to manage any symptoms.

 Learn more about: